On-the-job training methods (Workplace training) - How it give companies a competitive edge?

-When an employee learns the job in actual working site in real life situation, and not simulated environment, it is called OJT.
+When an employee learns the job in actual working site in real life situation, and not simulated environment, it is called On-the-job training and also called as Workplace training.
 Employee learns while working.
 Take the instance of roadside mechanics.
 Small boys working there as helpers learn while helping the head mechanic.
 They do not learn the defect analysis and engine repairing skills in any classroom on engine models.

 This type of training, also known as job instruction training, is the most commonly used method.
 Under this method, the individual is placed on a regular job and taught the skills necessary to perform that job.
 The trainee learns under the supervision and guidance of a qualified worker or instructor.
 On-the-job training has the advantage of giving firsthand knowledge and experience under actual working conditions.
 While the trainee learns how to perform a job, he is also a regular worker rendering the services for which he is paid.
 The problem of transfer of trainee is also minimised as the person learns on-the-job.
 The emphasis is placed on rendering services in the most effective manner rather than learning how to perform the job.
 On-the-job training methods include job rotation, coaching, job instruction or training through step-by-step and committee assignments.

 Over 40% employers voted on-the-job training for increased productivity and 35% for enhanced employee morale in the organization in a survey concerning training and development, conducted by TJinsite, research and knowledge arm of TimesJobs.com.
 A considerable share of the surveyed employers also claimed to reduce attrition by using training and development methodology.